abradinjapan/wave/README.md

 # Wave Programming Language

-An experamental compiler and interpreter combo.
+An experimental compiler and interpreter combo.